Wondering how to travel from San Jose Costa Rica to San Juan del sur Nicaragua by bus? We’ve got you covered.

 The first step is to catch the bus from San Jose to Rivas Nicaragua.

-The departure bus terminal will depend on which bus company you go with.
+The San Jose bus terminal you will depart from depends on which bus company you go with.
 We discuss your options below.

-From San Jose a number of bus companies complete the route San Jose – Rivas – Managua.
+From San Jose a number of bus companies complete the route San Jose to Rivas to Managua.

 The bus from San Jose to Rivas Nicaragua is roughly 8 hours including a border crossing at Penas Blancas.